4.3. Elements (Lens, Ray Source, …)¶

 RS = ot.RaySource(circ, polarization="Constant", pol_angle=12)

-Or alternatively a list with polarization="List"
+Or alternatively a list with polarization="List",

-the angular values in pol_angles
+the angular values in pol_angles and their probabilities in pol_probs.

 RS = ot.RaySource(circ, polarization="List", pol_angles=[0, 45, 90], pol_probs=[0.5, 0.25, 0.25])

-Lastly, a user defined function is set with polarization="Function"
+Lastly, a user defined function is set with polarization="Function" and the pol_func parameter.

 This parameter takes angles in range \([0, ~2 \pi]\) and returns a normalized or unnormalized probability.